tonnylitao/ContactsApp/README.md

 * perform all I/O operation in background thread, merge updates into UI thread
 * delete first, update later. to get avoid of unnecessory query job

 iOS supports NSFetchedResultsController which can update table view automatically when data is inserted, updated or deleted.
-Forget about the child-main-root 3 contexts which is main stream in years ago, iOS 10 simplifies the contexts and thread operation, Thanks to CoreData framework, iOS developer has fewer things to do.
+Forget about the child-main-root 3 layer contexts which is main stream in years ago, iOS 10 simplifies the contexts and thread operation, Thanks to CoreData framework, iOS developer has fewer things to do.
 But in Android, it goes wild.

 ##### Android sync mechanism
 The newest Paging Library supports three kinds of DataSource.
-It depends on the user interaction of recycler view and the web api.
+It depends on the user interaction of recycler view (scroll up or scroll down to load pages) and the web api (index paging or item paging).
 You have ItemKeyedDataSource, PageKeyedDataSource and PositionalDataSource to choose.
 Chill up, give youself a couple days to decide which you need to use.
 And if you are not satisfied about them, alternatively you can implement your own DataSource.

 ### Data-driven UI. (on going)